Frequently Asked Questions

 (7) Who are the Counsel to the Board?

-Currently, seven experienced attorneys serve as counsel to the Board.
-They are: Nivea Berrios, Susan E. Gardinier, David R. Heckler, Suzanne Krolikowski, Ammie Roseman-Orr, Michelle A. Wenisch, and Stephanie Yu.
-Counsel to the Board assist the Board in reviewing the administrative record, analyzing applicable law and Agency policy, and preparing formal written opinions.
+Experienced attorneys serve as counsel to the Board: Nivea Berrios, Patrick Chang, Kristen DeWire, Catherine Malinin Dunn, Susan E. Gardinier, Corin James, Grant Macintyre and Ammie Roseman-Orr.
+Counsel assist the Board in reviewing the administrative record, analyzing applicable law and Agency policy, and preparing formal written opinions.
 They are available to answer questions from litigants and the general public about the appeals process.
-Counsel to the Board do not provide legal advice to the public and will not discuss the particulars of any matter before the Board.

 (8) Who serves as Staff to the Board?

-The Clerk of the Board is Eurika Durr.
-Mildred T. Johnson is the Board's Staff Assistant, and Annette Duncan serves as the Board's Secretary.
+The Clerk of the Board is Emilio Cortes.
+Annette Duncan serves as the Board's Administrative Specialist.

 Back to Top